 we are UNIQUE.
 WE EXIST TO MAKE A DIFFERENCE

 Catholic schools have a distinctive, unique character because as well as being excellent schools in the traditional sense, they are places where education is based on Gospel values.

 Inspired by the person and spirit of Jesus Christ, our schools are called to be signs of God’s love and hope in the world where “every student finds meaning and purpose in their life through experiencing continual growth in faith and improvement in learning” — CEDoW Vision and Strategic Direction

 The teachers and staff in our Catholic schools are committed to empowering students to reach their full potential, to become life-long, independent learners and become active contributors to their communities.

-Our schools emphasise service learning that is other-centred.
+Our schools emphasise service and learning that is other-centered.
 They offer holistic care for each child by addressing their intellectual, spiritual, social, physical, emotional and cultural development.
 We aim to educate the whole person – the head, the heart and the hand – so that all students “may have life and have it to the full” — John 10:10

 INCLUSIVE AND WELCOMING